afhverjuekki/tolvera/README.md

 ## Development

-To develop Tölvera's internals, it is recommended to clone this repository and install the package in editable mode:
+Fork/clone this repository and install the package in editable mode:

 ```sh
 git clone https://github.com/jarmitage/tolvera # (or clone your own fork)